Beyond $\rho^{2/3}$ Scaling: Microscopic Origins and Multimessengers of High-Density Nuclear Symmetry Energy: High-density nuclear symmetry energy from neutron star observations

 \section{High-density nuclear symmetry energy from neutron star observations}

-Here we summarize constraints on the high-density behavior of nuclear symmetry energy from analyzing both currently available and expected future high-precision neutron star radius measurements.
-Solving the neutron star inverse-structure problem, i.e, infer the EOS of dense matter directly from observations, has been a long standing goal of astrophysics \cite{Lin92}.
-Significant progress has been made to achieve this go by performing both Bayesian statistical and brute-force direct inversions of neutron star observables.
+Here, we summarize constraints on the high-density behavior of nuclear symmetry energy from analyzing both currently available and expected future high-precision neutron star radius measurements.
+Solving the neutron star inverse-structure problem, i.e, inferring the EOS of dense matter directly from observations, has been a long-standing goal of astrophysics \cite{Lin92}.
+Significant progress has been made to achieve this goal by performing both Bayesian statistical and brute-force direct inversions of neutron star observables.